How & When to Use Canonical Tags Properly

 QUICK SUMMARY:

-The rel=canonical tag is an HTML element that addresses duplicate content issues on websites.
-It's used to designate the original version of a webpage that is nearly identical to another, guiding search engines to index only the canonical page.
+The canonical tags are HTML elements that address duplicate content issues on websites.
+It’s used to designate the original version of a webpage that is nearly identical to another, guiding search engines to index only the canonical page.
 This ensures that all link authority is attributed to the original page.
 This article provides comprehensive insights into the basics of rel=canonical, its functions, appropriate usage scenarios, and common errors to avoid when implementing rel=canonical tags.

 You’ve probably heard of the rel=canonical tag, and maybe you’ve even used it before, but if you’re still not quite clear on what it does or which situations call for its use, you’re not alone—the canonical tag can be tricky.